 Use a wash bottle like the one we talked about earlier to get those bugs in corners.
 Small infestations can be attacked by soaking a Q-Tip in the alcohol and giving it a little scrub.
 If the infestation covers a lot of the plant, use a spray bottle and just drown that bad boy.
 Alcohol evaporates quickly, so you don’t have to worry about the moisture hurting your plant.

 However, you have to use neem oil in a very specific manner.
-It needs to be diluted before using.
+It needs to be diluted before use.
 Check the directions on your product, but it’s often something like 1 ounce of neem oil to 1 gallon of water.
 Note also that, as an oil, it tends to stick to things much longer than water.
 If you apply neem oil to your plants during the day, the combination of sun and oil will burn your plants.

 Azamax is highly lauded as a safe pesticide that is highly effective.
 Remember, however, that pesticide effects can rarely be limited to one kind of pest.
 It’s lethal to many soft-bodied insects, so be cognizant of when and how you apply.
 Remember that neem oil and its derivatives, while not harmful to mammals at all, can hurt aquatic life.
-Don’t use near water features or allow it to drain into sewers.

 With a low environmental impact, Sublime Succulents is happy to recommend commercial or homemade insecticidal soaps.
 To make your own, simply make a 2% solution of liquid soap.
 That’s about a (big) teaspoon in a quart of water.
 Be sure you’re not using dish soaps or detergents.
 That’s not real “soap”.
-Spray liberally on plant, retreat every couple of days until infestation is gone.
+Spray liberally on the plant, retreat every couple of days until the infestation is gone.
 Remember that this is oil-based, so avoid doing it in direct sunlight.